 Wisdom teeth can cause damage to neighboring teeth as they emerge and, in some cases, become impacted.
 Our family dentist office provides complete wisdom tooth removal services for patients of all ages.
 Commonly, wisdom teeth are removed because they are impacted in the bone or present a potential overcrowding problem that will detrimentally affect the bite.

-A tooth extraction is a relatively painless procedure that can be performed in one visit to our office with the use of a local anesthetic.
-We also offer sedation dentistry for anyone who experiences anxiety or fear of the dentist.
+Your dentist may suggest a tooth extraction for several reasons.
+It is a common procedure that we can perform in a single visit using local anesthetic.
+In most cases, it is relatively painless.
+We also offer sedation dentistry for those who experiences anxiety or fear of the dentist.
+Here are some reason why we would recommend a tooth extraction:

 Tooth Extraction FAQs